 One of the most popular birdwatching spots in north county is Jupiter Ridge, a 270-acre Palm Beach County Natural Area that is home to the endangered Florida scrub jay.
 There are also nesting ospreys along the Atlantic Intracoastal Waterway.
 Other north county areas that draw bird watchers are Juno Dunes, where the varied habitat draws towhees.
 Frenchman’s Forest off Prosperity Farms Road attracts warblers, herons, horned owls, pileated woodpeckers and gray catbirds.
 Visitors to Sweetbay, adjacent to North County Airport, can often see snowy egret, black-crowned night heron, and the endangered wood stork.
 Visitors walking through a slash pine forest can see red-tailed hawks and red-bellied woodpeckers.

 Touting some of the best diving along the eastern seaboard, the Palm Beaches are an ideal playground for scuba enthusiasts with all levels of experience.
 Our local waters offer brilliantly colored hard and soft corals, five species of large sea turtles, moray eels, nurse sharks and the widest variety of tropical and sport fish of every size and color.
 The miles of reef line, crevices and ledges feature numerous wrecks and other materials positioned by the State’s Artificial Reef Program.
 We encourage you to explore the many dive spots in Palm Beach County.
-With ideal water temperatures, exotic vegetation, tropical fish and both artificial and natural reefs offer exciting dive opportunities year round.
-The County is well known as a destination for both deep-sea and freshwater fishing.
-Bicyclists can choose from many waterfront trails or friendly parks to exercise or take a leisurely tour.
-A wide variety of sporting events can be found at our sister agency the Sports Commission.
+Ideal water temperatures, exotic vegetation, tropical fish and both artificial and natural reefs offer exciting dive opportunities year round.

 From the Everglades to the Atlantic Ocean, the ecology-minded traveler will find a wealth of natural resources to explore in The Palm Beaches.
 Experience activities such as hiking, canoeing, stand up paddle boarding, kayaking, fishing, birding, diving, cycling and camping for yourself or utilize them as a backdrop for your project.

-There are over 16,000 guestrooms at more than 200 hotels.
+There are nearly 17,000 guestrooms at more than 200 hotels in Palm Beach County.
 Luxurious resorts, affordable inns, as well as bed & breakfasts create an extensive list of accommodations from which to choose.
-Elegant and casual dining is found at the more than 2,300 unique restaurants.
+Elegant and casual dining is found at the more than 2,000 unique restaurants.

 Mid-November through mid-April is peak season for tourism and brings opportunites for productions to enjoy our moderate weather.

-From the funky and forward shops of the Clematis Street District and the infamous and elegant boutiques of Worth Avenue to superior shopping malls like Town Center in Boca Raton and the small European town center of CityPlace.
-The Palm Beaches boast world-renowned shopping at a vast selection of diverse locales that include Northwood Village, West Palm Beach Antiques Row Art & Design District, Palm Beach Outlets, Pineapple Grove, Lake & Lucerne Avenues in Lake Worth, Mizner Park and more.
+From the funky and forward shops of the Clematis Street District and the infamous and elegant boutiques of Worth Avenue to superior shopping malls like Town Center in Boca Raton and the small European town center of CityPlace, The Palm Beaches boast world-renowned shopping at a vast selection of diverse locales.
+Others include Northwood Village, West Palm Beach Antiques Row Art & Design District, Palm Beach Outlets, Pineapple Grove, Lake & Lucerne Avenues in Lake Worth, Mizner Park and more.

 The county is 2,578 square miles - an area larger than Rhode Island or Delaware.
 There are 39 municipalities and incorporated areas.
 The Atlantic Ocean touches the eastern half of the county.
 Both the coastal and beach areas range for 47 miles from north to south.
 At its widest point, the county stretches 53 miles from east to west.
 The northwest part of the county includes Lake Okeechobee, the second largest fresh water lake in the continent United States.
 The terrain is sub-tropical, featuring plenty of lush palm trees, tall pines, and a multitude of vivid tropical flowers that bloom year round.